ItsTheCoon/rhapsody.io/README.md

 # rhapsody.io
-A CSS framework made by @IceCubeCat101. (me!)
-Tune your website to become sound to your interests.
+A CSS framework made by @IceCubeCat101 (me!) for @schondevs.
+Made to make the internet look prettier, and to give web designers the slack they deserve.